JanaMus/Augusta/README.rst

 **Usage:**

-See _´Inputs<https://augusta.readthedocs.io/en/latest/User%20guide.html>´_ for details about input files and variables.
+See `Inputs <https://augusta.readthedocs.io/en/latest/User%20guide.html>`_ for details about input files and variables.

 .. code-block::